The deadline for this competition has passed. Notifications will be sent in April 2019. The description below is for informational purposes only.

 - Purchase of equipment;

 - Institutional overhead.
-(Direct administrative costs are allowed.)
+(Direct administrative costs, such as office expenses and an honorarium for office assistance, are allowed.)

-- Proposals for conferences should normally be more elaborate than proposals for planning meetings or workshops.
+- Proposals for conferences should be more elaborate than proposals for planning meetings or workshops.

-- Workshops are understood to last three or four days, and provide an opportunity for participants to discuss and analyze new approaches and/or new sources in a seminar-like setting.
+- Workshops should typically last three or four days for discussion and analysis of new approaches and/or new sources in a seminar-like setting.

-- Planning meetings are understood to last one day.
+- Planning meetings should typically last one day.

-- The Chiang Ching-kuo Foundation holds annual competitions for its own conference grant program.
-Applicants may submit applications to either the ACLS/CCK Comparative Perspectives on Chinese Culture and Society program or the Foundation’s conference grant program, but not both.
+- The Chiang Ching-kuo Foundation has its own annual competitions for conference grants.
+The foundation’s grants do not require cross-cultural or comparative perspectives as does the ACLS/CCK program in Comparative Perspectives on Chinese Culture and Society.
+Applicants may submit applications to either the ACLS/CCK Comparative Perspectives on Chinese Culture and Society program or the Foundation’s conference grant program, but not to both.
 Further information on the Foundation’s program may be found here.

 - A budget for the proposed event, including a statement of any other funds available.

-- For conferences only: an appendix containing abstracts (of approximately 150-200 words) for each paper to be presented at the conference.
+- For conferences only: an appendix containing abstracts of approximately 150-200 words for each paper to be presented.

 Questions concerning the application process should be directed to the firstname.lastname@example.org.